White Rose Maths Progression Document

 - Lesson design identifies the new mathematics that is to be taught, the key points, the difficult points and a carefully sequenced journey through the learning.

-- In KS1 every maths lessons starts with a counting input.
+- In KS1 and KS2 every maths lessons starts with a counting input.

 - In a typical lesson pupils sit facing the teacher and the teacher leads back and forth interaction, including questioning, short tasks, explanation, demonstration, and discussion.